venashial/hermes/README.md

 ![](https://img.shields.io/github/package-json/v/venashial/hermes?style=for-the-badge) ![](https://img.shields.io/github/checks-status/venashial/hermes/master?style=for-the-badge) ![](https://img.shields.io/github/license/venashial/hermes?style=for-the-badge)

 Hermes is a service that connects webhooks to Modrinth project releases.
-Hermes is built with a backend in NodeJS and a frontend using vanilla JS with EJS for templating.
-Hermes is not affilated with Modrinth.
+In addition, it has a RSS, Atom, and JSON feeds for Modrinth projects.
+The Hermes backend uses NodeJS with better-sqlite3.
+The frontend uses vanilla JS with server-side EJS for templating.

 ## Usage
+### Webhooks
 1. Get a webhook URL from an app like Discord.
 2. Get your Modrinth project ID.
 3. Enter both on a public instance listed below or on your own local instance.

+### Feeds (RSS, Atom, JSON)

 ## Public instances
 | Status | Uptime | URL |